thin-edge/thin-edge.io/docs/src/operate/troubleshooting/monitor_tedge_health.md

 # How to monitor health of tedge services

-The health of tedge services like `tedge-mapper`, `tedge-agent` etc can be monitored via MQTT.
+The health of %%te%% services like `tedge-mapper`, `tedge-agent` etc can be monitored via MQTT.
 These services expose MQTT health endpoints which you can query to check if the process is still active or not.

 To get the last known health status of a service you can subscribe to the following topic